 Reasons Why A Living Trust Is Not Needed

-There is no need to protect the assets from a probate.
+There is no need to protect the assets from probate.
 The benefactors must also arrange for the assets to go to the beneficiaries outside of the probate.
 Home or other properties that are owned in a joint scenario along with the right of survival goes directly to the owners when the benefactors die.
 The same can be said about pensions, life insurance policies and retirement accounts.
 This then automatically transfers to the beneficiary.

 It is possible to keep the bank accounts out of the probate and set it up as payable on the death accounts.
-This gives the recipient the access to his or her money immediately when needed.
+This gives the recipient access to his or her money immediately when needed.
 There are a number of states that even allow the benefactor to name the beneficiary for cars.
-Then there are dozen states that let the transfer of death deeds for real estate be conducted.
+Then there are a dozen states that let the transfer on death deeds for real estate be conducted.

 Probate can be daunting.
 There are states that streamline probates.
 For example, in California, the inheritors of estates have a value of $150,000 and this excludes the property that is passed directly from the beneficiary.
 If the individual finds this complicated and most likely to create confusion, then living trust is not the way to go.

 There may be consequences that are unforeseen when creating the trust.
 When this is created, the beneficiary must name himself or herself as the trustee so that it is possible to control the assets firsthand.
-THose who are married obviously name their spouses as the successor trustee.
+Those who are married obviously name their spouses as the successor trustee.
 This can, however, create problems if both become incapacitated.
 The family is then forced to come up with a co-trustee or successor to gain access to the finances.
-Naming another successor, like an adult child, is the best way to go around this.
+Naming another successor, as an adult child, is the best way to go around this.

 Is Living Trust Right For The Benefactor?